-Abstract-Clustering is an important analysis tool employed in data statistics.
-Identification of the structure of large-scale data has become an increasingly important topic in data mining problem.
-We propose Gauss chaotic map particle swarm optimization (GaussPSO) method for clustering, which uses a Gauss chaotic map to adopt a random sequence with a random starting point as a parameter, the method relies on this parameter to update the positions and velocities of the particles.
-The Gauss chaotic map provides the significant chaos distribution to balance the exploration and exploitation capability of search process.
-This easy and fast function generates random seed processes, and further improves the performance of PSO due to its unpredictability.
-In the study, eight different clustering algorithms were extensively compared on six test data sets.
-The results indicate that the performance of the GaussPSO method is significantly better than the performance of other algorithms for data clustering problems.
+Abstract-In recent years, clustering is still a popular analysis tool for data statistics.
+The data structure identifying from the large-scale data has become a very important issue in the data mining problem.
+In this paper, an improved particle swarm optimization based on Gauss chaotic map for clustering is proposed.
+Gauss chaotic map adopts a random sequence with a random starting point as a parameter, and relies on this parameter to update the positions and velocities of the particles.
+It provides the significant chaos distribution to balance the exploration and exploitation capability for search process.
+This easy and fast function generates a random seed processes, and further improve the performance of PSO due to their unpredictability.
+In the experiments, the eight different clustering algorithms were extensively compared on six test data.
+The results indicate that the performance of our proposed method is significantly better than the performance of other algorithms for data clustering problem.

-Index Terms-Data Clustering, Particle Swarm Optimization, Gauss chaotic map.
+Index Terms-Data Clustering, Particle Swarm Optimization.